Tender Braised Lamb Shanks with Figs and Red Wine

 • Onion + Garlic.
 The essential aromatics.

 • Fresh herbs.
-A combination of rosemary, thyme, bay leaf, and parsley adds depth of flavor and so much herby freshness.
+A combination of fresh rosemary, thyme, bay leaf, and parsley adds depth of flavor.
+So much herby freshness!

 • Red Wine.
 To deglaze the pan and release the fond (all those browned bits!) from the pan.

-• Beef Stock (Chicken or Vegetable stock).
+• Beef Broth (Chicken Broth or Vegetable Broth).
 Adds body and depth.
-Sub with water, if you don’t have it.
+Sub with water if you don’t have it.

 • Whole Canned Tomatoes.
 A major flavor booster that cooks down into a luscious sauce.